-Usually, raw data are transmitted to the data centre with the metadata (technical hardware description) to be able to operate with them.
-In the case of permanent networks raw data are received continuously from the stations around the world via satellite using a protocol called SeedLink [17], a real-time data acquisition protocol which works on TCP.
+Usually, raw data is transmitted to the data centre with the metadata (technical hardware description) to be able to operate with it.
+In the case of permanent networks raw data is received continuously from the stations around the world via satellite using a protocol called SeedLink [17], a real-time data acquisition protocol which works on TCP.
 The packets of each individual station are always transferred in timely (FIFO) order.

 In the case of temporary experiments network operators provide usually, first, the metadata needed to use the data, and in a second phase the data to be archived.
-Data transmission can be done as in the permanent networks case (SeedLink protocol), or can also be transmitted to the data centre by the network operator using some client-server tools provided by GEOFON, which will automatically do the first quality check of the data format.
+Data transmission can be done as in the permanent networks case (SeedLink protocol), or can also be transmitted to the data centre by the network operator using some client-server tools provided by GEOFON, which will do the first quality check of the data format.
 In some cases, both methods could be used.

 A schematic view of the workflow at GEOFON can be seen in Fig. 2.
-It should be noted that this workflow is also very similar to the ones at other seismological data centres belonging to EIDA/ORFEUS.
+It should be noted that this workflow is also valid for many of the seismological data centres belonging to EIDA/ORFEUS.
 For instance, the other two data centres piloting EUDAT services (KNMI and INGV).